afaquejam/PythonAwesomeApp/README.md

 ## Packaging & Release
 * There are different ways to package a Python app depending on how it's going to be used.
 Here's a nice introduction on the topic: https://docs.python-guide.org/shipping/packaging/
 * If the app you're developing is a library, then packaging it  as a `wheel` distribution and/or uploading it to PyPI is an option.
 Here's a good tutorial on it: https://packaging.python.org/tutorials/packaging-projects/
 * If you're distributing your app as a standalone application, then `pyinstaller` is the magical tool for you.
-This tool can produce a self-contained single app file, which contains the Python interpretor, the app and it's dependencies, for all Mac, Windows & Linux.
+This tool can produce a self-contained single app file, which contains the Python interpreter, the app and it's dependencies, for all Mac, Windows & Linux.
 Steps to create a distribution package for your app (it'll produce binaries for the OS on which it's built):
   - One time step: `pip3 install pyinstaller`
   - `pyinstaller awesome_app -n awesome_app --onefile`
   - In this case, `awesome_app` is the main script which gets executed and `-n` option is the name of the app.